bright/bright-disputes/README.md

 ```

 ## E2E tests
+Currently, we have four major tests for testing different endings of the dispute:
+* No majority of votes.
+* Verdict against the owner of the dispute.
+* Verdict against the defendant of the dispute.
+* Testing dispute rounds.

 To run E2E tests on your local machine, first run a aleph-node, build and deploy smart contract.
 We can do it, by running `deploy.sh` script:
 ```
 bash scripts/deploy.sh